irondash/native_toolchain_rust/native_toolchain_rust/README.md

 }
 ```

-This assumes that your rust code is located in `rust` directory in package root.
+This assumes that your Rust code is located in `rust` directory in package root.
 Crate must be a `cdylib`.

 3. Add `native_manifest.yaml` file to your package root.
 This step is not strictly necessary, but it will let [`native_doctor`](https://pub.dev/packages/native_doctor) know what the toolchain requirements for your packages are.